shaecodes/Google-Play-Store-Data-Analysis/README.md

 - **googleplaystore.csv**: Raw data file used for analysis.
 This csv is a sample of a document created by Lavanya on https://www.kaggle.com/datasets/lava18/google-play-store-apps

 - Libraries used: **Pandas, Matplotlib, Plotly**.

-Feel free to customize the README file based on your specific analysis and project requirements.
-Include any relevant information, such as data sources, assumptions, or additional instructions for running the analysis.